danymar24/sails-angular/README.md

 # Sails-Angular

-This is an example Sails.js and AngularJs aplication, it was built with Sails.js v0.11.0 and AngularJS v1.3.14
+This is an example Sails.js and AngularJs aplication, it was built with Sails.js v0.11.0, AngularJS v1.4 and Bootstrap v3.3.4 SASS

 ## How to use it